 - Family Farms are excluded also.

-- Net worth of investments – not including your home.
+- The Net worth of investments – not including your home.

-- The total value of cars, furniture, and clothing.
+- The total value of Tangible Assets such as cars, furniture, and clothing.

 Evaluating Student Assets